TFimpel/AppStudio-Indoor-Points-Editor/README.md

 + Portal or ArcGIS Online URL
   + *The app is designed to work with secured feature services and will ask the user to sign in to the portal specified by this url using OAuth2.*
 + Application clientId
+  + *You need to register your application at https://developers.arcgis.com which in turn will provide you with a clientID.
+Add the following rediect URI to the registered application item: urn:ietf:wg:oauth:2.0:oob*
 + App Title
+  + *The app title is displayed in th title bar.*
 + App Description
+  + *The app description is shown on the start screen of the application.*
 + Basemap Tile Package Item ID
+  + *The map uses a tile package as a basemap.
+The tile package is also used to determine which features from the feature service (see next parameter) are downloaded to the device: only features that intersect the extent of the tile package will be downloaded.
+The tile package needs to be uploaded to ArcGIS Online and be accessible without authentication (i.e. shared with everyone, not just an ArcGIS Online Group.)
+Enter the Tile Package's Item ID.
+Preferrably scale levels should be identical to the ones used by the three onine basemap map services specified below.*
 + Floor Plans and Buildings Feature Service URL
+  + *This feature service needs to contain one polygon layer with building footprints and two layers (lines and polygons) with interior building floor plans.
+Access to it can be public or can be restricted via ArcGIS Online item sharing properties.*
 + Building Polygons LayerID
+  + *The Feature Service layer ID of the building polygons layer.
+For example, if the buildings layer is 'on top of' all other layers this parameter should be 0 .*
 + Floorplan Lines LayerID
+  + *The Feature Service layer ID of the floor plan lines layer.*
 + Buildings layer building name field
 + Buildings layer building ID field
 + Floor plan lines layer building ID field
 + Floor plan lines layer floor field
 + Floor plan lines layer sort field
 + Floorplan Polygons LayerID
+  + *The Feature Service layer ID of the floor plan polygons layer.*
 + Floor plan polygon layer building ID field
 + Floor plan polygon layer floor field
 + Floor plan polygon layer room field
 + Points layer Feature Service URL
+  + *This feature service needs to contain one points layer (cordiante system: Web Mercator) with geodatabase attachments enabled, and one geodatabase table (a geodatabase relationship class can exist but is not necessary.)
+Access to it can be public or can be restricted via ArcGIS Online item sharing properties.*
 + Points layer building ID field
+  + *This points layer attribute field stores the building id with which a point feature is associated.
+In combination with the parameter below it is used to display on the map only the points located on the currently visible floor.
+Further, when a new point is created this attribtue will automatically be set to the currently selected building id.*
 + Points layer floor ID field
+  + *This points layer attribute field stores the floor id with which a point feature is associated.
+In combination with the parameter above it is used to display on the map only the points located on the currently visible floor.
+Further, when a new point is created this attribtue will automatically be set to the currently selected floor id.*
 + Points layer search field
+  + *The field that the points layer can be search on via the search menu.*
 + Points layer fields to hide in attribute display
+  + *Points layer attribute fields to hide (comma seperated, without spaces).
+Example: OBJECTID,GlobalID .
+If you want to show all fields then just leave this parameter blank.*
 + Points layer foreign key attribute field
+  + *The foreign key field in the geodatabase points feature class based on which the point feature can be associated with records form the geodatabase table.*
 + Related table fields to hide in attribute display
+  + *Related table attribute fields to hide (comma seperated, without spaces).
+Example: OBJECTID,GloabalID,Rel_GobalID .
+If you want to show all fields then just leave this parameter blank.*
 + Related table foreign key attribute field
+  + *The foreign key field in the geodatabase table based on which the table records can be associated with point features.*
 + Points layer display title attribute field
+  + *One attribute to show in the points ListView.*
 + Points layer display subtitle field
+  + *A second attribute to show in the points ListView.*
 + Related table display title field
+  + *One attribute to show in the related records ListView.*
 + Related table display subtitle field
+  + *A second attribute to show in the related records ListView.*
 + Online Basemap 1 Label
+ + *Name for the first online basemap to show in the basemap picker.*
 + Online Basemap 1 URL
+ + *URL to the first online basemap map service REST endpoint.*
 + Online Basemap 2 Label
 + Online Basemap 2 URL
 + Online Basemap 3 Label